I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_protocol_driver_characteristics.md

         <b>Size</b> member to
         NDIS_SIZEOF_PROTOCOL_DRIVER_CHARACTERISTICS_REVISION_1.

-`MajorDriverVersion`

-Reserved for the major version number of the protocol driver.
-Protocol drivers can specify any
-     value that they require.

 `MajorNdisVersion`

 The major version of the NDIS library the protocol driver is using.
 The current value is
      0x06.

-`MinorDriverVersion`

-Reserved for the minor version number of the protocol driver.
-Protocol drivers can specify any
-     value that they require.

 `MinorNdisVersion`